Active learning emulators for nuclear two-body scattering in momentum space: Formalism

 \subsection{Reduced-Order Models: (Petrov-)Galerkin projections}

-Following Ref.~\cite{Maldonado:2025ftg}, we briefly summarize in this section how ROMs are built using Galerkin projections (G-ROM) and Least-Squares Petrov-Galerkin projections (LSPG-ROM).
+We briefly summarize in this section how ROMs are built using Galerkin projections (G-ROM) and Least-Squares Petrov-Galerkin projections (LSPG-ROM).
 For a given $\paramVec$, the FOM of Eq.~\eqref{eq:linear_system} can be approximated by

 Here, $\Xmat$ is the snapshot matrix that has $n_b$ column vectors spanning the reduced space of the emulator.
 The columns of $\Xmat$ are orthonormalized so that $\Xmat^\dagger\Xmat$ is the identity matrix.
 The G-ROM approach finds the coefficient vector $\cvec(\paramVec)$ in Eq.~\eqref{eq:rom_reduction} by constraining the residual vector,